9. Lesson 07 Temperature Sensor¶

-Temperature sensor is a kind of sensor that can feel temperature and transfer it into output data.
-Temperature sensor is the core component of temperature gauges and instruments.
-It has multiple categories.
-In this experiment, we are going to learn analog temperature sensor--TMP36 and display its data on the screen of Micro:bit.
+Temperature sensor is a kind of sensor that can detect temperature and transfer it into output data.
+Temperature sensor is the core component of temperature gauges and instruments with multiple categories.
+In this experiment, we are going to learn analog temperature sensor–TMP36 and display its data on micro:bit.

 Tips: If you want all components above, you may need Elecfreaks Micro:bit Starter Kit.

 TMP36 is a kind of analog temperature sensor.
 Its output voltage and temperature forms a linear relationship.
 That means higher temperature will have bigger output voltage.

 Note: When we look at the front side marked “TMP36”, the left side pin of the chip is VCC, middle is Vout, and the right side pin is GND.
 Do not connect it wrong or the components connected might be damaged.

 Here’s the curve chart for output voltage of TMP36 changing with temperature:

 We can know from the above chart that the temperature formula is:

 Connect your components according to the picture below: